rse/astq/README.md

 About
 -----

-ASTq is a Abstract Syntax Tree (AST) query engine library for JavaScript, i.e., it provides ...FIXME...
+ASTq is a Abstract Syntax Tree (AST) query engine library for JavaScript, i.e., it allows you to query nodes of an arbitary AST-style hierarchical data structure with the help of a powerful XPath-inspired query language.

 Usage
 -----